cyberman/AWeb3/README.md

 - Renamed the application to simply _AWeb_, not AWeb-II or AWeb3, just _AWeb_ and the assign is also now just _AWeb:_ and will be automatically created on launch if it does not already exist
 - Refactoring the SSL module code to stabilise it and update it to use AmiSSL 5.20 or later
 - Changing default configuration settings to sensible values including white default background, Cookies accepted by default, and scalable fonts
-- Added support for some additional XML entities that have equivalents in Latin-1
-- Fixed a bug where utf-8 encoded characters would be interpreted as single byte characters

 **What's New in 3.6 Alpha 6:**
 - **Enhanced CSS Support:** More CSS properties including padding, margin (with auto), position, borders, vertical-align, text-align, display: none, overflow clipping, clear for floats, and min/max width/height constraints.
 CSS colors can be specified in hex or by name
 - **HTTP Range Support (RFC 7233):** Automatic resume of incomplete requests for faster page loading
 - **view-source: Protocol:** View any URL as plain text source
 - **Mozilla Bookmarks Import:** Import Mozilla bookmarks.html files into AWeb Hotlist
-- **Protoweb.org Integration:** ARexx script for easy Protoweb.org proxy setup
+- **Protoweb.org:** ARexx script for easy Protoweb.org proxy setup
 - **Connection Management:** Improved connection cancellation when navigating or reloading pages
 - **Plugin Updates:** PNG plugin updated to libpng 1.6.43, GIF plugin fixed so it doesn't crash as it did when AWeb 3.5 changes were first integrated
 - **AmiSSL 5.25:** Rebuilt with latest AmiSSL SDK, prefers CHACHA20-POLY1305 ciphers for better Amiga performance
-- **68020 Optimization:** All AWeb binaries built with default 68020 optimization enabled
+- **68020 Optimization:** All AWeb binaries are now built with default 68020 optimization enabled
 - **Mousewheel Support:** Added mousewheel scrolling on OS4 and OS3.2
 - **Features from AWeb 3.5:** Reintegrated INS/DEL elements, bgalign, background image optimizations, JavaScript improvements, form element enhancements, DefIcons support, printer improvements, and many bug fixes
 - **Bug Fixes:** Fixed CSS loading with cached files, CSS rendering issues, SSL_CTX management, redirect handling, WBStartup crashes, and many other critical bugs